(Page last updated: Aug 13, 2022)

 If you press short on a database entry, the app will send the signal of the stored remote to open the garage if your Pi is connected.

-To edit/delete the database entry, press and hold the desired entry, and an action menu will appear and allow you to edit or delete an entry.
+To edit/delete the database entry, press and hold the desired entry, and an

 As example we will be creating a "Beninca" remote manually, which is using Keeloq-Rolling-Code: